Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Virtuoso ADE Explorer Editing interface, specifically for a project named "TB_BGR tb_bgr maestro_Dc."
-The interface is part of the Cadence design environment, used for electronic design automation.
+The image is a screenshot of the Virtuoso ADE Explorer Editing interface, specifically for a test bench named "TB_BGR tb_bgr maestro_Dc" in the Cadence design environment.
+The interface is divided into several sections and menus.

+1. **Top Menu Bar**:
-At the top of the interface, there is a menu bar with various options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
-The "Variables" menu is currently open, showing options like Edit, Delete, Find, Copy From Cellview, and Copy To Cellview.
+   - The top menu bar includes options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+   - The "Variables" menu is currently open, showing options like Edit, Delete, Find, Copy From Cellview, and Copy To Cellview.
 The "Copy From Cellview" option is highlighted.

-Below the menu bar, there is a toolbar with icons for different functions, including a replace function, a drop-down menu for selecting different views, and a search bar.
-The toolbar also includes icons for running simulations and other tasks.

-The main part of the interface is divided into two sections.
-The left section, labeled "Setup," contains a hierarchical tree structure with various elements related to the project.
-These elements include:
-- TB_BGR_tb_bgr_1 (the testbench)
-- Simulator (spectre)
+2. **Setup Section**:
+   - On the left side, there is a "Setup" section with a hierarchical tree structure.
+   - The tree includes:
+     - **TB_BGR_tb_bgr_1**: The name of the test bench.
+     - **Simulator**: The simulator being used is "spectre".
-- Analyses (with a sub-item "dc" and a range of -40 to 120 for Automatic Start-Stop)
+     - **Analyses**: Under this, there is a "dc" analysis with parameters t=-40 120 Automatic Start-Stop.
-- Design Variables (with variables "avdd" set to 2 and "avss" set to 0, both highlighted in yellow)
-- Parameters
-- Corners
-- Reliability Analyses
+     - **Design Variables**: This section lists variables used in the design.
+Two variables are shown:
+       - `avdd` with a value of 2 (highlighted in yellow).
+       - `avss` with a value of 0 (highlighted in yellow).
-- Monte Carlo Sampling
+     - **Parameters, Corners, Reliability Analyses, Monte Carlo Sampling, Checks/Asserts**: These sections are present but not expanded.

-- Checks/Asserts
+3. **Main Workspace**:
+   - The main workspace on the right side is mostly empty, with a tab labeled "maestro_Dc".
+   - There are options to "Replace" and a dropdown menu with "(None)" selected.
+   - There are icons for various actions, such as saving, running simulations, and viewing results.

+4. **Right Toolbar**:
-The right section of the interface is currently empty, with a placeholder for "maestro_Dc" under the "Type" column, but no details are filled in.
+   - The right side of the interface has a vertical toolbar with icons for different functions, including:
+     - A green checkmark (possibly for validation or running checks).
+     - A red cross (likely for stopping or canceling an action).
+     - A green play button (for starting a simulation).
+     - A brown square (possibly for stopping a simulation).
+     - A waveform icon (likely for viewing simulation results).

-Overall, the image shows a detailed view of the setup and configuration options available in the Virtuoso ADE Explorer for a specific electronic design project.
+Overall, the image shows a user interface for setting up and running simulations in the Cadence Virtuoso ADE Explorer, with a focus on managing design variables and analyses.
 ```

 #### **Figure 11: Copying variables from cell view**